-To be eligible for the award of the degree of Master of Data Science, a candidate shall
+MD5 To be eligible for the award of the degree of Master of Data Science, a candidate shall

-- (a) comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; and - (b) successfully complete the curriculum in accordance with the regulations set out below.
+- (a) comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; - (b) successfully complete the curriculum in accordance with the regulations set out below; and - (c) have achieved a cumulative grade point average of at least 2.0.

-A candidate who fails to fulfill the requirements within the maximum (i) three academic years for full-time mode of study or (ii) four academic years for part-time mode of study shall be recommended for discontinuation under the provisions of General Regulation G12, except that a candidate is granted permission to extend period of study by the Board of the Faculty in accordance with Regulation MD3.
+A candidate who fails to fulfill the requirements within the maximum (i) three academic years for fulltime mode of study or (ii) four academic years for part-time mode of study shall be recommended for discontinuation under the provisions of General Regulation G12, except that a candidate is granted permission to extend period of study by the Board of the Faculty in accordance with Regulation MD3.